rsanchez/Deep/README.md

 ### Assets

-Assets fields will be Eloquent Collections of `File` objects.
-Assets `File` objects have the following properties:
+Assets fields will be Eloquent Collections of `Asset` objects. `Asset` objects have the following properties:

 ```
 $entry->your_assets_field->url